ibmresilient/resilient-community-apps/sc_email_parser/README.md

 ```

 # Extension and Customization
-There are two approaches to customisation of the mechanism:
+There are two approaches to customization of the mechanism:
-1. Running multiple scripts for the same email
+* Running multiple scripts for the same email
-1. Modifying the supplied script
+* Modifying the supplied script

 For a variety of reasons, adding more scripts is generally a better idea than adding more complexity to one script.
 The Resilient platform could be expected to ingest multiple categories of email messages from different integrations.
 Some of the processing of the email messages could be common, and some processing could be category- or integration-specific.
 Keeping the common processing in one script, and the specialized processing in others would allow a cleaner and more maintainable implementation.

 Each script execution is run within defined computational quota limits - 5 seconds of execution time or 50,000 lines of Python executed.
 Regular Expression processing is performed by the _re_ Python module, execution of which is considered part of the quota.
 It is possible to create a complex regular expression whose execution requires a great many lines of Python to be interpreted on a particular email message.
 Execution of many such complex regular expressions could overrun the 50,000 line limit.

 ## Examples